Punctuation Restoration Improves Structure Understanding Without Supervision: Discussion

-Such improvements are not limited to specific domains or datasets and represent an overall increase in representation robustness, as we observe out-of-distribution performance jump in NER, OpenIE, and chunking.
-Improvements also persist across decoding methods--entity generation in NER, OpenIE, SRL, and relation classification; tag sequence generation in chunking and POS tagging; sequence generation in sentence boundary detection; and token classification in discriminative NER.
-Because of the wide range of settings in which improvement is observed, We interpret this to a general improvement of structure understanding rather than fortunate task-specific artifacts from the additional training.
+Performance improvement from punctuation restoration is not limited to a specific dataset, task, and setting\footnote{And decoding method, discussed in Appendix \ref{appendix:data}}. and represents an overall increase in representation robustness, as we observe out-of-distribution performance jump in NER, OpenIE, and chunking.
+Because of the wide range of experiments in which improvement is observed, we interpret this to be a general improvement of structure understanding rather than fortunate task-specific artifacts from the additional training.

-We claim that our methods are democratic in that we employ a non-intrusive unsupervised learning objective that is orthogonal to other architectural or methodological modifications.
+Our methods yield a more reliable and robust representation that can be easily implemented and do not interfere with architectural additions.
 Punctuation restoration can be applied to reinforce structure understanding and improve robustness of learned representations regardless of model choice, or task-specific engineering policy.
-The objective requires no supervision, and one can construct a training corpus with little computational or manual resources.
+The effective objective requires no supervision, and one can construct a training corpus with little computational or manual resources.